Aidari1324/2nd-project/README.md

-### My second project
+### second project

 ## game of life

-I made a version of game of life to test my knowledge of the idea behind it and this is what i came up with.
+me and a few friends of mine made a version of game-of-life to test our knowledge together and see how we would do if we worked together. it was a fun and very informative project !